Hydrocephalus is a condition that occurs when fluid builds up in the skull and causes the brain to swell. The name means “water on the brain.”

 - certain infections that occur during pregnancy, such as rubella

 This condition can also occur in infants, toddlers, and older children due to:

 - central nervous system infections such as meningitis, especially in babies

 - bleeding in the brain during or shortly after delivery, especially in babies born prematurely

 - injuries that occur before, during, or after delivery

 When hydrocephalus occurs in adults, CSF levels rise but the amount of pressure is usually normal.
 It still causes the brain to swell and can lead to impaired functioning.
 In adults, this condition usually results from conditions that prevent CSF from flowing.
 However, in some cases, there is no known cause.

-You might be at higher risk of it if you have experienced any of the following:
+You might be at higher risk if you have experienced any of the following:

 - head injuries

 - bleeding from a blood vessel in your brain